TeachBooks/Manual/book/features/adding_HTML_elements.md

  - Finally, the string `"element_render_box.html"` selects the HTML file we want to embed.
 We are now in `book/_static/element_render_box.html`.

 ## Viewing result at local build
-To view the final result locally, it's required to setup a [local python webserver](setup-local-server).
+To view the final result locally, it's required to setup a {ref}local Python webserver <setup-local-server>`.

 ## HTML code for the 3D render element